 There are a variety of reasons why cardholders may decide to cancel a credit card:

-• Financial hardship: If you're making minimum payments each month and the interest costs and service fees keep incurring, keeping the credit card can contribute to financial hardship and cause debt to grow.
+• Financial hardship: If you're making minimum payments each month but interest and fees are adding up, keeping the credit card can contribute to financial hardship and cause debt to grow.

-• Identity theft: Identity theft can happen at any time and research shows around 47% of Americans experienced identity theft in 2020.
-If someone else opened a credit card in your name, take quick action to close the card before unauthorized charges start appearing.
+• Identity theft: Identity theft can happen at any time.
+If someone else opened a credit card in your name, take quick action to close or temporarily freeze the card before unauthorized charges appear.

-• The credit card is not being used: Closing an unused credit card can make sense especially if there are multiple cards providing the same rewards structure, or the card comes with a hefty annual fee.
+• The card is not being used: Closing an unused credit card can make sense especially if you have multiple cards with similar rewards structures, or the card has a hefty annual fee.

 • Card consolidation: For some people, credit card debt consolidation offers financial simplicity and helps them manage their monthly payments by streamlining all debt into a single card.
-For example, some balance transfer credit cards are intended to help cardholders repay debt faster by offering no interest for a specific period of time.
+For example, some balance transfer credit cards can help cardholders repay debt faster by offering no interest for a specific period of time.

 What Happens When You Close a Credit Card